Taking God’s Name in Vain

 Healing Emotional Wounds

-We have blindly accepted that emotional hurts make us who we are, or that there’s no real cure for them other than time, or perhaps we all just need to learn how to bear our burdens or let go of the past.
+Sometimes, we blindly accept that our wounds are necessary to make us who we are or that there’s no real cure for them other than time.
+We’ll even hear well-meaning pastors or teachers suggest we simply need to learn how to bear our burdens to one another or let go of the past.

-We have a healer, and His name is Jesus.
-The process I’ve outlined below is essentially a conversation with God.
+The process I’ve outlined below is an outline of your conversation with God.
 It consists of the following major points:

 • If necessary, confession of sin surrounding that wound;